millan-figueroa-pscoursework/lab-9.3-task-management-app/To-Do.md

 - [ ] Add a button to the TaskList component that adds a new task to the list.
 This will require adding some type of form for the user to input the task details.
 - [ ] Add buttons to the TaskItem component that allow the user to move the task up and down the list.

-## Reflection Questions

-#### How did you ensure unique keys for your list items?

-#### What considerations did you make when implementing the filtering functionality?

-#### How did you handle state updates for task status changes?

-#### What challenges did you face when implementing conditional rendering?

 ## Submission

 Submit your project via a GitHub repository using the Start Assignment link on Canvas.
 Your submission should include:

-- [ ] All component implementations
+- [x] All component implementations
-- [ ] Example usage with documentation
+- [x] Example usage with documentation
-- [ ] A README.md file explaining how to use the components
+- [x] A README.md file explaining how to use the components